Landfill Liner and Cover Systems-The Geomembrane

 A geomembrane is an essentially impermeable membrane used with foundation, soil, rock, earth or any other geotechnical engineering-related material as an integral part of a structure or system designed to limit the movement of liquid or gas in the system.

 membrane liner above

-The geomembrane used in the landfill liner systems must be 60 mil thick and must be made of a material (such as high density polyethylene (HDPE)) that is extremely low in permeability.
+The geomembrane used in the landfill liner systems must be 60 mils (0.06 inches) thick and must be made of a material (such as high density polyethylene (HDPE)) that is extremely low in permeability.
 The material must also have chemical and physical characteristics that are not adversely affected by the placement of waste or by contact with leachate.

 Linear low density polyethylene (LLDPE) and high density polyethylene (HDPE) are materials typically specified for geomembranes in solid waste landfill cover systems.
-The minimum regulatory requirements for a geomembrane barrier used in landfill final cover system is that it must be a minimum of 40 mils thick, if comprised of LLDPE, or a minimum of 60 mils thick if it is comprised of HDPE.
-The 60 mil minimum thickness for HDPE geomembranes is to address the fact that it is difficult to achieve proper field seams of HDPE geomembranes if they are thinner than 60 mils.
+A geomembrane barrier used in landfill final cover system must be a minimum of 40 mils thick if comprised of LLDPE or a minimum of 60 mils thick if it is comprised of HDPE.
+The 60 mils minimum thickness for HDPE geomembranes is to achieve proper field seams.